Zvapo/CosmosNote/backend/quartz/content/16 Cyg B b Exoplanet Overview.md

 5. **Host Star:** It orbits a G-type star, similar to our Sun.

 **Significance:**
 - [[16 Cyg B b Exoplanet Overview | source text]] is part of a binary star system located approximately 69 light-years away in the constellation Cygnus.
-Its characteristics provide insights into planetary formation and the diversity of exoplanets in various stellar environments, including comparisons to the [[Smallest Known Exoplanet]].
+Its characteristics provide insights into planetary formation and the diversity of exoplanets in various stellar environments, including comparisons to the [[Smallest Known Exoplanet]] and the [[Temperature Range for Habitable Planets]].
+For more detailed information, you can refer to the [[Details on 18 Delphini b]].

 For more detailed information, you can refer to the [NASA Exoplanet Catalog](https://science.nasa.gov/exoplanet-catalog/16-cygni-b-b/).